 It has been almost a full year since Virtual Reality (VR) capabilities were first introduced to the Holland Basham team as an advanced method for visualizing unbuilt architectural spaces.
 The technology takes the idea of photorealistic computer rendering one step further, allowing individuals the opportunity to step inside a 3D model and walk through a designed space at a perceived life-size scale.

 While the technology is still somewhat new to the field, architects at HBA have wasted no time learning and incorporating the tool into the design process, and clients are already experiencing the benefits.
-No matter the type, scope, or scale of the project, Virtual Realty brings clarity to discussions between architect and owner.
+No matter the type, scope, or scale of the project, Virtual Reality brings clarity to discussions between the architect and owner.

-The education sector is another area where VR has already proven to be beneficial in evaluating the success of a design in achieving end-user goals prior to construction.
-HBA architect and innovation leader, Matt Neaderhiser, shared several examples after integrating VR into client meetings for a secondary school renovation project.
-He describes how getting stakeholders and decision makers into the headset to experience several spatial design options in rapid succession allows for quick decision making.
+The education sector is another area where VR has already proven to be beneficial for evaluating a design’s ability to meet end-user goals, prior to construction.
+HBA architect and innovation leader, Matt Neaderhiser, shared several related examples after integrating VR into client meetings for a secondary school renovation project.
+He described how getting stakeholders and decision makers into the VR headset to experience several spatial design options in rapid succession allows for quick decision making.
 When everyone experiences the same space in VR, it eliminates the opportunities for miscommunication or misinterpretation.
-Everyone is quickly placed on the same page when it comes to understanding the project, so there is less confusion amongst the group.
-If there is a question of whether a classroom is sized appropriately for its intended use or if lab spaces should be separated by half-height walls versus windows, these options can be viewed and evaluated without additional explanation.
+Everyone is quickly placed on the same page regarding general project understanding, so confusion can be minimized.
+If there is a question of whether a classroom is sized appropriately for its intended use or if lab spaces should be separated by half-height walls versus windows, these options can be viewed and evaluated without much additional explanation.

-By: Justin Lengenfeld, Assoc.
+By: Justin Langenfeld, Assoc.
 AIA